Dmytro Chyrykal

-Dmytro Valeriyovych Chyrykal (Дмитро Валерійович Чирикал; born 22 December 1984 in Obukhiv, near Kyiv) is a Ukrainian retired amateur footballer and manager of several professional level clubs.
+Dmytro Valeriyovych Chyrykal (Дмитро Валерійович Чирикал; born 22 December 1984 in Obukhiv, near Kyiv) is a Ukrainian retired amateur footballer and manager of several professional-level clubs.

 Career

-As a player Chyrykal played exclusively at the regional level of his native Kyiv Oblast.
-His teams included like those of his native Obukhiv as well as other including the city of Kyiv.
+As a player, Chyrykal played exclusively at the regional level of his native Kyiv Oblast.
+His teams included those of his native Obukhiv, as well as others, including the city of Kyiv.

 Chyrykal finished his playing career in 2019, and the same year was invited to manage an amateur rural team from a village of Myrivka near Kaharlyk.
-He made an impressive performance with the team which in 2023 became a champion of the Ukrainian Amateur Football Championship by defeating in the final game another team from Kyiv Oblast Shturm Ivankiv.
+He delivered a performance with the team, which in 2023 became the champion of the Ukrainian Amateur Football Championship by defeating another team from Kyiv Oblast, Shturm Ivankiv, in the final.
 Chyrykal was honoured as the best head coach of the season.

-In 2023 Druzhba Myrivka was admitted to professional league, Druha Liha (tier 3).
-Druzhba Myrivka managed to place 1st and gain promotion to the higher league but was dissolved.
+In 2023, Druzhba Myrivka was admitted to the professional league, Druha Liha (tier 3).
+Druzhba Myrivka managed to place 1st and gain promotion to the higher league, but was dissolved.
 During the summer inter-season period (July 2024), Chyrykal was hired by another Kyiv Oblast football club UCSA Tarasivka that just gained promotion to Persha Liha (tier 2).

-On 20 September 2024, Dmytro Chyrykal became one of the graduates who received UEFA A coaching license along with such former footballers like Andriy Yarmolenko and Andriy Zaporozhan.
+On 20 September 2024, Dmytro Chyrykal became one of the graduates who received a UEFA A coaching license along with such former footballers as Andriy Yarmolenko and Andriy Zaporozhan.

+In April of 2025, Chyrykal was let go by UCSA.